 Years ago, before I started learning programming languages, I was on a mission to learn to read, write, understand, and (hopefully) speak multiple natural languages.
 I took Spanish in school, and I didn't enjoy it.
 Years later, I moved to an area where Spanish is a common language, and decided to give it another go.
 This time around, I found Duolingo.

 I love Duolingo.
 It's part game, part spaced repitition that has really helped me learn vocabulary and grammar.
 It's very basic, but it made me very confident in my ability to read and understand some spoken Spanish.
 After finishing the Spanish course (which has since been expanded), I started dabbling in Dutch, since I would love to visit Amsterdam, the Hague, and Efteling sometime in the future.

 This time around, I've jumped to German.
-I've also picked up a project that I had started in 2013 that I called The Potterglot Project.
+I've also picked up a project that I had started in 2013 that I called The Potterglot Project (Edit 3/3/19: Removed the link because I haven't been keeping up the site).
 I'm trying to learn languages the way I learn programming languages: by picking apart finished products while at the same time learning the fundamentals.
 In this case, I'm reading each Harry Potter book in a different language.
 When I first started I was reading the first book in Spanish, but now I've picked up Harry Potter und der Stein der Weisen in German.
 I've also picked up the audiobook.